 Facial aesthetic services including chemical peel exfoliation, micro needling, and microdermabrasion procedures are the second most popular non-surgical procedure performed in the United States.
 There are over 10 million of these procedures performed annually and can be performed therapeutically as well as a preventative measure for skin rejuvenation.
 Patients of all ages are looking to preserve, protect, and correct their skin and the aesthetic and medical benefits of these types of exfoliation treatments are well documented.

 The A.A.O.P.M.
 Facial Aesthetics Training program will allow for you to understand the various skin conditions that can be corrected by the use of medical grade chemical peels, microdermabrasion, and the use of cosmeceuticals.
+Retail cosmeceutical products is one of the largest segments in Aesthetics with over $10B spent annually in prescription skincare products.
 What is attractive to patients is that these procedures can correct a large array of skin conditions that day salon treatments cannot effectively treat including:

 What makes performing these facial aesthetics so rewarding is the fact that you are never too young or never too old to take care of your skin.
 Chemical peels and microdermabrasion (micropeel) are still the gold standard in dermatological care due to its controlled response and excellent rejuvenation qualities of increasing collagen production within tissues over time.
 Newer micro needling procedures allow for the elimination of stubborn static rhytids and creates a collagen remodeling effect and has other indicated uses (i.e. acne scars, cellulite).
 After the initial therapeutic use of chemical peels there is a need to maintain the benefits associated with these procedures and can create future revenue streams per month for years to come.
 Medical grade chemical exfoliation treatments are not day salon treatments and allow for complete penetration of the epidermal layers associated with a number of skin disorders.
 Learn how to safely administer the various types of peels and receive a full understanding of the benefits that these procedures can bring to your practice as well as a review of the various skin types and possible contraindications for use.

-All course materials are included within the program including all medicines, standard protocols, prescribing information as well as all administrative forms (i.e. informed consents, medical questionnaire, pre/post treatment information, brochures, etc.) needed to immediately start performing these new “cash basis” procedures.
-Receive pricing and packaging information as well as practical marketing solutions to make these new procedures financially rewarding.
+All aesthetic course materials are included within the program including all medicines, standard protocols, prescribing information as well as all administrative forms (i.e. informed consents, medical questionnaire, pre/post treatment information, brochures, etc.) needed to immediately start performing these new “cash basis” procedures.
+Receive pricing and packaging information as well as practical marketing solutions to make these facial aesthetic procedures financially rewarding.